keitheous/CFA-Fellowship-Viewer/README.md

 dataset.select{|fellow| fellow.send('id') == '456qw9eqwndoiuoqwk'}
 ```

-Referring to the fourth line below and knowing that an array was to be expected, I have decided to use [Divergence](http://www.chrisrolle.com/en/blog/array-coherences) to identify if the search is successful or not.
+Referring to the fourth line below and knowing that an array was to be expected, I have decided to use [unique total set](http://www.chrisrolle.com/en/blog/array-coherences) to identify if the search is successful or not.
 ```
 def search_fellow
   puts "Searching Fellow.
 Please enter ID or email"